兔子先生

 Course Overview

 The South Rift Valley of Kenya, stretching from the Maasai Mara National Reserve through Amboseli National Park, is one of the most spectacular wildlife areas on the planet.
-Earth Expeditions has partnered with the Cincinnati Zoo & Botanical Garden, the African Conservation Centre, and the South Rift Association of Landowners (SORALO) to advance community-based conservation in this dynamic landscape.
-This effort builds on the decades-long research of Dr. David Western, former head of the Kenya Wildlife Service, and the centuries-long research of the Maasai pastoralists, who have long co-existed with wildlife in an open grassland ecosystem populated by elephants, lions, giraffes, zebra, wildebeests, and a remarkable diversity of other species.
+Earth Expeditions has partnered the along with the Cincinnati Zoo & Botanical Garden and the African Conservation Centre, and o advance community-based conservation in this dynamic landscape.
+This effort builds on the decades-long research of Dr. David Western, former head of the Kenya Wildlife Service, other researchers, and the centuries-long research of the Maasai pastoralists, who have long co-existed with wildlife in an open grassland ecosystem populated by elephants, lions, giraffes, zebra, wildebeests, and a remarkable diversity of other species.
 With the rise of nontraditional lifestyles, private ranches, and fenced lands that prevent needed wildlife migrations, communities of the South Rift have recognized the need to understand the impact of these changes and to work together for a better future.

 Join Kenyan conservationists, educators, community leaders, and youth to study sustainable approaches to human-wildlife coexistence.
 Possible research projects may focus on high-impact species, such as lions or elephants; species groups (such as grazers); the role of the Maasai in the ecosystem; grassland diversity studies; conservation in parks and beyond; and participatory education and local knowledge.

-Prior to and following the field experience in Kenya, students will complete coursework via Canvas, 兔子先生 University's learning management system as they apply experiences to their home institutions.
+A typical day on this EE course includes exploration and hiking in the local environment, instructor and student-led discussions of key course topics, presentations, engagement with local community experts, and time for inquiry investigations and journal writing.
+Prior to and following the field experience in Kenya, students will complete coursework via Canvas, 兔子先生 University's learning management system, as they apply experiences at home.

 Course Details